 Western Australia Trip.
 Day 7: Busselton & Yallingup

 Once in Busselton, we headed straight to the famous Busselton Jetty.
 Stretching over 1.8 km into the Indian Ocean, it’s the longest tourist jetty in the Southern Hemisphere and the second longest in the world!
-Walking along it felt like stepping out into the sea.
+Walking along, it felt like stepping out into the sea.

 One highlight here is the Underwater Observatory, one of only six in the world.
 We descended eight meters below sea level to see marine life up close through large windows.
 Fish swam by as if they were performing just for us!
 It’s perfect for photography lovers—unique shots guaranteed.